 Average paper turnaround times

-Figures available at September 2013 show that first submissions which entered the editorial process between 1 September 2012 and 28 February 2013 experienced a median delay to decision of 67 days.
-Ninety eight per cent of papers were returned to their authors in under 210 days.
+Figures available at September 2014 show that first submissions which entered the editorial process between 1 September 2013 and 28 February 2014 experienced a median delay to decision of 69 days.
+Ninety nine per cent of papers were returned to their authors in under 210 days.
 The mean time for an RFR decision on a first round submission was 162 days.